Derivative Operators

 A DataType to assist in making derivative variables.
 This can be passed as an extra argument to @variable to make such a variable:

-Here inf_var is the infinite variable that is being operated on and inf_par is the infinite parameter that the derivative is defined with respect to.
+Here, inf_var is the infinite variable that is being operated on and inf_par is the infinite parameter that the derivative is defined with respect to. order is an optional argument and defaults to 1.

 Fields